darkinglight/redis-clean/README-en.md

 4. chagne deleteNum if needed, this is number of elements in redis command `del key1 key2 key3 ...`.

 ## Usage
-redis-clean [-config "path/to/configfile.yaml"]
+redis-clean [-config "path/to/configfile.yaml"][-enableDeleteData][-enableSaveKey][-enableSaveData]
 ### find keys
 this script will search redis db by `scan iter match pattern count iterNum`
 ### save data
-you can save data to local file after search all keys if you choose 'y'
+you can save data to local file data.txt after search all keys if you use -enableSaveData
 ### delete keys
-you can delete all searched keys after saving data if you choose 'y'
+you can delete all searched keys after saving data if you use -enableDeleteData

 ## Help
 redis-clean -h